The development of Cummingsburg

 Located on Carmichael Street, Georgetown, State House, formerly known as Government House was built circa 1820.
 It is situated a plot of land belonging to William Piercy Austin, the first Bishop of British Guyana.
 It served as home to many Governors and past heads of state.
 Today, it remains the official residence of the President of Guyana.

-The Ministry of Education, Department of Culture, Youth and Sport is housed a 20th century wooden edifice built circa 1920.
+The Ministry of Social Cohesion, Department of Culture, Youth and Sport is housed a 20th century wooden edifice built circa 1920.
 The building was formerly known as Avery House and served as the headquarters of the Bauxite Industry of Guyana.
 For a brief period, the structure was known as BIDCO House.
 In 1999, the then Ministry of Culture, Youth and Sport moved into the building and it has been the home to the administrative unit of the ministry to date.

 The Plaza Cinema was the first theatre in British Guiana.
 It was built in 1913.
 This was the scene of many concerts and a house for theatrical displays in the 1930’s by musicians and comedians of the era.

 Independence Park is located between Waterloo and Carmichael Streets, Cummingsburg, Georgetown opposite the Promenade Gardens to the south.
 The park, which received its name after Guyana gained independent status in 1966, was once a part of Parade Ground along with the Promenade Garden.
 Parade Ground, a militia facility, was established in the early 1800s; it is mostly recognised for the 1823 executions of some of the Demerara Revolt leaders that took place on its gallows.